FarronF/limerick-council-meetings/meetings/2020/09/02-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Monthly Meeting of the Municipal District of Newcastle West - 1st July 2020.md

 approval to proceed to preparation of tender documents shortly.
 She also stated that in

-order to complete the design process a Road Safety Audit, Departures Application,--- 4
+order to complete the design process a Road Safety Audit, Departures Application,
+---
+4

 Preliminary Design Report and further consultations with Irish Water is required.